Tripperist/tripperist.github.io/_posts/2024-08-01-tripperist-released.md

 The Maps and Trips detail screen are a work in progress.
 We are still trying to figure out the UX on that.

-If you have an Android Phone I would appreciate you taking it for a test drive. **Email us your Google Account Address** so we can add you to our list of testers.
+If you have an Android Phone I would appreciate you taking it for a test drive. **Email us your Google Play Account** so we can add you to our list of testers.

 ![Tripperist Level-Up Your Road Trip.](/assets/images/posts/TripperistPromo.png)